Flafla2/flafla2.github.io/_posts/2014-08-09-perlinnoise.md

 ###Putting it all Together

-Now, we use take all of these functions, use them for all 8 surrounding unit cube coordinates, and interpolate them together:
+Now, we take all of these functions, use them for all 8 surrounding unit cube coordinates, and interpolate them together:

 {% highlight csharp %}
 public double perlin(double x, double y, double z) {